-It is seen most often in patients with end stage renal disease although this is not an absolute requirement.
+It is seen most often in patients with end stage renal disease (usually on haemodialysis) although this is not an absolute requirement.
 There may be a greater female predilection.

 The cutaneous lesions start with tender red areas developing into a livedoid pattern.
 Solitary or multiple indurated plaques and / or nodules are then seen.
 Patients may subsequently develop an eschar followed by frank ulceration, gangrene, or sepsis.

 Patients may have palpable deposits of calcium, and bullae may be noted.
 The most consistent feature of calciphylaxis is pain.
 Extreme pain is noted when the skin around the ulcer is palpated.